Stuart Fairchild Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in MLB.
+- The Royals pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.13).
+- The Royals have a 5.10 team ERA that ranks 28th across all league pitching staffs.

-- Royals pitchers combine to rank 16th in baseball in home runs surrendered (73 total, 1.1 per game).
+- The Royals rank 17th in baseball in home runs given up (74 total, 1.1 per game).

-- The righty last appeared on Tuesday against the Miami Marlins, when he went 4 1/3 innings, allowing one earned run while giving up four hits.
+- The right-hander's last time out was on Wednesday against the Miami Marlins, when he went seven innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.